coopsymbiotic/civithermometer/README.md

 The extension also currently only inserts the thermometer HTML at the end of the introductory text field.
 There is no planned support for being able to choose which text field on the contribution page the thermometer can be placed.

+Finally, the placement of the Thermometer tab in the back office contribution page tabset is sub-optimal.
+Most notably the "Save and Next" button behaviour is not what one would expect when in the Amount tab.